KennethManzi1/8-week-SQL-Challenge/Case 5 Data Mart/C. Before & After Analysis.md

 Here we can see that there was a Decline of sales at -0.3% on 2019 and this can be seen with a difference of -$20,740,294.

-This means that the sales drastically dropped 12 weeks after week 25 on 2019
+This means that the sales drastically dropped 12 weeks after week 25 on 2019.

+Click [here]
+for solution for D. Bonus Question